alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

 of interest in type-level programming and dependent types.

-What initially piqued my interest in trying to use Haskell to prove mathematical theorems at the type level was a blog post called "Proving stuff in Haskell" by Mads Buch [^mads].
+What initially piqued my interest in trying to use Haskell to prove mathematical theorems at the type level was a blog post called ["Proving stuff in Haskell"][mads] by Mads Buch.
 It is quite fun to follow so I'm not going to go into detail, but the gist is to use propositional equality to prove a theorem by showing that two haskell types are actually the same type.
 So for example, if we wanted to prove that $a + b = b + a$ (commutativity of addition of natural numbers) then we'll have a function whose type reflects exactly that property, rather than using actual values to prove it (more on that later).

 Writing proofs using the type system is nothing new.
 What I describe in this post is first of all a way to write readable proofs by induction using the same